Requesting a State Hearing

 How to Appeal if You are Denied Resource Family Approval

-If you have applied for resource family approval and were denied (by either receiving a Notice of Action or no decision at all), you have the right to appeal by requesting an administrative fair hearing with the State of California.
-If your resource family approval has been rescinded (i.e. you were decertified), you also have the right to a state hearing to appeal the decision.
+If you have applied for resource family approval and were denied (by either receiving a Notice of Action or no decision at all), you have the right to appeal by requesting an administrative fair hearing with the California Department of Social Services State Hearings Division.

 CDSS RFA Written Directives Version 6.0 (Effective 4-11-19) Section 12-01(c) states that "A Resource Parent, applicant, or individual who has received notice of a denial or rescission of approval, notice of a criminal record exemption denial or rescission, or notice of an exclusion, is accorded the right to a state hearing and other due process rights as set forth in this article and in Welfare and Institutions Code section 16519.5 et seq."

 CDSS Regulation 22-003.1 provides the right to a state hearing to any claimant dissatisfied with a county action or inaction on a county-administered state aid program, including the resource family approval process.

 The child welfare agency must provide you with a written document (known as a Notice of Action – see example form informing you of the county’s action or intended action.
 If you disagree with the reasoning on the Notice of Action, or you have been unable to obtain a written notice of denial, you have the right to appeal and can do so by requesting an administrative fair hearing.